 History, tourist information, and nearby accommodation

 The barn belonged to Glastonbury Abbey and is one of 4 surviving barns once owned by the Abbey.
 It was probably built by the Sacrist of Glastonbury Abbey or his lessee, and was intended to hold tithes from West Bradley parish.
-It is symetrical in design, with a treshing bay in the centre.
+It is symmetrical in design, with a threshing bay in the centre.

 The barn is built of blue lias stone with freestone dressing, under a roof topped with stone tiles on the bottom two courses and clay tiles above.
 There are porches in both the south and north walls.
 Each porch is supported by a pair of buttresses.
 The interior features cruck trusses set upon wooden blacks at the top of the walls, rising to collar beams and arch braces above.

 In the Victorian period, the barn formed part of the rectory glebe.
 The barn was restored by the Society for the Protection of Ancient Buildings in 1938 and then granted to the National Trust.

 Admission by arrangement only.
 Keyholder is nearby.
 Also note that the barn is located in a farm field which may be damp in wet weather, so good footwear is advisable.

 After many years being looked after by the National Trust, the barn no longer appears on the Trust website and there are no details of current opening availability.
 We'll try to find out more and post an update on this page.

 It appears that the barn is open, but only by prior arrangement with the keyholder, in the farm beside the barn.
 Please contact: